matthew-brett/curious-git/_sources/curious_git.txt

 To do this kind of thing, you are going to use a new directory called ``staging``.
 The ``staging`` directory starts off with the files from the last commit.
-When you want to add some changes to a commit, you copy the changes from the working tree to the ``staging`` directory.
+When you want to add some changes that will go into your next commit, you copy the changes from the working tree to the ``staging`` directory.
 You make the commit by copying the contents of ``staging`` to a new snapshot directory, and adding a commit message.

 To get started, you make the new ``staging`` directory by copying the contents of the last commit (except the commit message):